Danielle-Respes/Hidden-Directive-Threat-Hunt-Investigation-Sentinel-MDE-2026/README.md

 ## C07 — Credential Access: Multi-Vector Credential Harvesting

 <img width="1536" height="1024" alt="Cartoon of summary of story" src="https://github.com/user-attachments/assets/dae2e56a-25d0-4104-84ae-e3c4f6e3592a" />
-The short version, before the technical breakdown: the attacker found a password safe, opened it, and walked out with the keys to the whole network.
+The short version: the attacker found a password safe, opened it, and walked out with the keys to the whole network.

-Extracting domain credentials from active memory, credential stores, and directory notes.

 ---